wikimedia/operations-puppet/modules/wmflib/README.md

 Release names are case-insensitive.
 The comparison operator and comparison target can be provided as two separate arguments, if you prefer.

+This function is DEPRECATED.
+Please see os_version() instead.

 ### Examples